 Project Impact Mitigation Significance Risk and Remedy

-Activity of Impact
+Activity 0.11 of Impact

-Operation of pumping station Noise Install noise abatement equipment and controls where required.
-Not significant Noise complaints from adjacent communities.
+Operation of Noise Install noise abatement Not significant Noise complaints

+pumping station equipment and controls from adjacent

+where required. communities.

 Provide hearing protection to workers Noise monitoring.

 Ensure compliance

-with noise limits e.g. World Bank, IFC
+with noise limits e.g.

+World Bank, IFC

 Noise disturbance to Implement noise abatement Not significant Community

-communities procedures where practicable complaints over excessive noise.
+communities procedures where practicable complaints over

+la farma a sur manualità a a fara i sa excessive noise.

-Inform communities of noise CACCSSIVE HOISE.
+Inform communities of noise Noice monitoring

 and hours of operation.
 No night operations.
 Noise monitoring.

+ingit operations.
 Ensure compliance

-with noise limits e.g. World Bank, IFC.
+with noise limits e.g.

+World Bank, IFC.

 Generation of solid wastes Implement solid waste Not significant Improper waste

-management plan S disposal.
+management plan disposal.
 Community

+safety issue.

-Coordinate with the LGU safety issue.
+Coordinate with the LGU

 served by the pumping station Maintain inventory of

-regarding the regular waste generated.
+regarding the regular collection and disposal of waste generated.

-collection and disposal of solid wastes tapped at flood Implement waste
+solid wastes tapped at flood Implement waste

 gates thru the LGU-contracted tracking procedures

 solid waste hauler. including manifests.

+Ü

 Optimize recycling of wastes

 Impacts on livelihood of The Project will undertake Significant The social

-vulnerable peoples, notably waste pickers, measures to minimize impacts to vulnerable peoples as management plan should incorporate
+vulnerable peoples, measures to minimize impacts management plan

+notably waste pickers, to vulnerable peoples as should incorporate
-fisherfolk and hyacinth follows: measures as

-harvesters described to minimize
+fisherfolk and hyacinth harvesters follows: measures as described to minimize

-Waste pickers - opportunities Project impacts to
+liaivesters Waste pickers - opportunities Project impacts to

-for formal employment will be provided including vulnerable peoples
+for formal employment will vulnerable peoples

+be provided including vanierable peoples

-transition preparation from informal to formal work Follow-up and monitoring should be
+transition preparation from Follow-up and

+informal to formal work monitoring should be

 arrangements assured that these

 measures are fully

 Hyacinth harvesters - access implemented

-will be provided to harvest sites or access to hyacinths
+will be provided to harvest

-that are removed from
+sites or access to hyacinths that are removed from

+waterways.
+Additionally boats

+will be provided to minimize

+their exposure to

+contaminated water

+Fisher folk - alternative entry

+and exit sites will be provided.

+Alternative employment in

-Project Activity Impact Mitigation Significance of Impact Risk and Remedy waterways.
-Additionally boats will be provided to minimize their exposure to contaminated water Fisher folk - alternative entry and exit sites will be provided.
-Alternative employment in Bantay Ilog patrol boats to minimize waste could be provided.
+Project Impact Mitigation Significance Risk and Remedy Activity of Impact Bantay llog patrol boats to minimize waste could be provided.
 Generation of wastewater Use of existing sanitary facilities at each pumping station.
 Sewage waste pumped from septic tank and disposed in a sewage treatment facility.
 Not significant Improper sewage disposal and discharge to waterways.
 Ensure adequacy of pump station sanitary facilities relative to worker numbers.
-Occupational safety hazard to workers - risk of injury or death Enforce use of personal protective equipment (PPE) Safety training in equipment use and risk First aid stations Signage Not significant Risk of worker debilitating injury or fatality.
+Occupational safety hazard to workers - risk of injury or death.
+Safety on access roads.
+Enforce use of personal protective equipment (PPE) Safety training in equipment use and risk First aid stations Signage Restrict movement of children on access roads when trucks are approaching.
+This will require coordination between the staff at the pumping station and the haulers.
+Not significant Risk of worker debilitating injury or fatality.
 Ensure contractors uphold safety standards.
 Safety audits.